jestjs/jest/docs/TutorialAsync.md

 import * as user from '../user';

-// The promise that is being tested should be returned. it('works with promises', () => {
+// The assertion for a promise must be returned. it('works with promises', () => {
   return expect(user.getUserName(5)).resolves.toEqual('Paul');
 });